harrison-nicole/stock-analysis/README.md

 This project utilizes VBA to analyze various green energy stock options.
 The analysis demonstrates total daily volume and return for 12 green energy stock options in the years of 2017 and 2018.

 ## Purpose
 The purpose of this analysis is to help inform Steve's parents about stock options related to green energy by analyzing performance by total daily volume and return for two years (2017 and 2018).
+The analysis included an input box to prompt the user to indicate which to analyze (2017 or 2018).
+The analysis also included a message box to indicate the run time for each analysis to assess the refactored analysis.

 ## Results
 The results of this analysis provide helpful information for Steve's parents as they consider opportunities to invest in green energy stocks.
 Key findings include the following: